realcryptc/realcryptc/README.md

                                                                             OoO' o'
 ```
 # About Me
-I'm a computer scientist who has tried a lot of different projects as a student.
+I'm a professional computer scientist and fledging Open-Source contributor.
+I've tried a lot of different projects as a student.
 Now, I'm building my skills in Machine Learning and Malware analysis/engineering.
-I am now contributing to Open-Source.

 I'm interested in exploring embedded systems and I love climbing and flying my drone!